SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 # Parametric modeling free plugin for SketchUp

 Do parametric modeling in SketchUp thanks to a Nodes Editor similar to Unreal Engine's Blueprints.
 Modify entities parameters at any time and see result instantly.
+Extract shapes, points and vectors from active model.
 Import schema from a file.
 Export schema to a file.

 Demos
 -----